-Once soaked, you can keep it in refrigerator in an air tight container for a day or two, and use when required for making khichdi, vada, kheer etc.
+Once soaked, you can keep it in the refrigerator in an airtight container for a day or two, and use when required for making khichdi, vada, kheer etc.

-Cooking : Cook in non stick pan, as far as possible.
+Cooking: Cook in a non-stick pan, as far as possible.

 Now in a wide wok, in which potatoes, cumin seeds and curry leaves are cooked, add this sago and cook.

-Always, cook it on medium flame for 3-4 minutes only.
+Always, cook it on a medium flame for 3-4 minutes only.

 If you follow these points, you will surely have a beautiful, presentable, separated sago upma.

 You can add veggies to it like carrots, beans.
 Also, if not for fast, then you can add chat masala also.